Tuesday, September 28, 2010

 When working in the Teaching Commons......

-the Teaching Commons is as follows:
+Effective immediately, the sign in/out procedure for those working inthe Teaching Commons is as follows:

 1. Swipe your card in Kronos